 Since the dawn of time, hunters have battled the noses of the game they pursued.
 Several products have come to the hunter’s aid, but few with the results enjoyed by ScentLok.
 ScentLok brought the first activated carbon hunting apparel to market 25 years ago.
 In the years since, helping big game hunters get closer to their quarry by dramatically reducing their odor signature—the ScentLok Advantage—has become the driving force behind the ScentLok brand.

-“When we were kids, my dad paid a bounty of 10 cents per mouse.
-This more than piqued the interest my brother (Brian) and I already had for catching mice.
+When we were kids, my dad paid a bounty of 10 cents per mouse.
+This more than peaked the interest my brother (Brian) and I already had for catching mice.
 In the beginning, we thought cheese was the ticket.
 It seemed to work well enough in the cartoons, and we didn’t know any better.
 It didn’t take long to realize our mice were not fond of cheese.
-We decided that if we wanted to be successful, we were going to have to do some experimenting on our own,” said John Burgeson, president of Wildlife Research Center.
+We decided that if we wanted to be successful, we were going to have to do some experimenting on our own.